 There are certain things that animals do that we, as humans, just can’t get away with - nor would we want to!
 If you’re a dog owner, you’ve probably seen your pooch eat a few ...questionable items that you’d rather not think about.
 And, if you own both cats and dogs, one of those gross-out moments might have been seeing your dog munch on your cat’s poop.

-If you've been looking for the answer to "why do dogs eat cat poop?", you've come to the right place.
+If you've been looking for the answer to "why do dogs eat cat poop and litter?", you've come to the right place.
 Not to say that we're experts or anything, but we do know a thing or two about keeping the dog out of the litter box and how to prevent it!

-So why on earth would a dog do something as nasty as eating poop?
+So why on earth would a dog do something as nasty as want to eat cat poop?
 Talk about having unique preferences!

 According to the American Kennel Club, the simple explanation for this is that dogs are scavengers.
 Sounds about right, no?
 Our doggos are not too proud to eat garbage, poop, a decomposing animal, or any number of things that we humans would find utterly disgusting.

-If you find you can't keep your doggo out of the litter box, you may want to ask yourself the following questions.
+What does it mean when dogs eat cat poop?
+If you find you can't keep your doggo from eating cat poop, you may want to ask yourself the following questions.
 This will give you an idea of why this horrible habit has started in the first place.
 As always, we highly recommend consulting your vet as the pawblem may most likely have to do with their diet.

 Are they getting enough nutrients in their diet?